ohler55/oj/pages/Modes.md

 # Oj Modes

 Oj uses modes to switch the load and dump behavior.
-Initially Oj supported on the :object mode which uses a format that allows Juby object encoding and decoding in a manner that lets almost any Ruby object be encoded and decoded without monkey patching the object classes.
+Initially Oj supported on the :object mode which uses a format that allows Ruby object encoding and decoding in a manner that lets almost any Ruby object be encoded and decoded without monkey patching the object classes.
 From that start other demands were made the were best met by giving Oj multiple modes of operation.
 The current